DanielBlayberg/Synch2AsyncFIFO/README.md

     <p><i>Figure: Illustration of Enqueue and Dequeue operations in a FIFO queue.</i></p>
 </div>

-*Figure1 : Illustration of Enqueue and Dequeue operations in a FIFO queue.*

 ### Applications of Async FIFOs

 Asynchronous FIFOs are commonly used in scenarios where data must be transferred between two parts of a system operating at different clock frequencies.
 They play a critical role in ensuring reliable data transfer across asynchronous clock domains.
 Some typical use cases include: